cavemangraham/seangraham.io/content/posts/what-i-learned-from-6-months-on-the-road.md

 I don't work well from coworking spaces.
 I do my best work from the comfort of my bed.

-Travel is cheap as long as you're flexible and it's even cheaper if you're willing to suffer (hello 15 hour layover, my old friend)
+Travel is cheap as long as you're flexible and it's even cheaper if you're willing to suffer (hello 15 hour layover, my old friend).

 'Low season' is your friend.